 Lower thirds usually appear for about 4-2 seconds with an animation or fade-in at the bottom left that lists the person’s name, job title and often their organization.
 Here’s an example, with the name on the top line, and the person’s title and organization on the second line:

 Professor of Psychology, SFU

-To record a screencast, click Open Recorder (red button) on Camtasia 2 or Record the screen at the top left corner on Camtasia 8 or 9.
+To record a screencast, click Control + R (red button) on Camtasia 2018 or Record at the top left corner on Camtasia.
 You can also click File>New Recording.
 The Camtasia interface will minimize and a pop-up record menu appears that allows you to the select the area of the screen you want to record, whether it’s full-screen or a particular window.
-You can select whether you want the webcam off or on, as well as your audio (make sure your audio has been set up properly and that you can see the levels in the meters).
+You can select whether you want the webcam off or on, as well as your audio.
+Make sure your audio has been set up properly, preferably with a good external microphone, and that you can see the levels in the meters.

 Press Record when you are ready.
 The pop-up will minimize and a 3-second countdown flashes before the recording begins.
-Press F10 to stop the recording on Camtasia 8 or 9, or Option-Command-2 on Camtasia 2.
+Press F10 or Option-Command-2 to stop the recording.

 Recording a screencast allows you to add Cursor Effects, located in the Task Bar.
 Here, you can make the cursor bigger or create a circular Highlight, Spotlight or Magnify effect around the cursor.
 Using these effects can help you to zero in on particular parts of the screen that you want emphasized and it allows the viewer to more easily follow the small cursor.